There are two important things that we naturally skinny ectomorphs tend to forget when we start lifting weights.

 As such the world’s best deadlifters tend to look like Lamar Gant.
 Gant could deadlift over 600 pounds at a bodyweight of 120.
 Let me introduce you to the king of ectomorphs:

 Most of us ectomorph have much longer torsos though, often leading us to believe that since we have long fragile spines we probably shouldn’t be deadlifting.
 That’s just asking for disaster, right?
 It makes sense that we should leave the deadlifting to the short muscular guys with short stable spines – the guys that don’t need to worry about popping a disk… right?

 As guys with long fragile spines and with relatively little muscle protecting them, we, more than anyone, need to be doing lifts that build up stability in our torsos.
-That means building a stable core and packing huge slabs of muscle onto our lower and upper back.
+That means building a stable core and packing huge slabs of muscle onto our lower and upper backs.
 This will protect our long and precious spine.

-The last thing you want to do as an ectomorph is neglect strengthening your spine, build up a ton of muscle, get married while looking buff in your tux, get a little bit drunk at the wedding reception, go to carry your bombshell bride over the threshold… and throw out your still-fragile ecto-back.
+The last thing you want to do as an ectomorph is neglect strengthening your spine, build up a ton of muscle, get married while looking buff in your tux, get a little bit drunk at the wedding reception, go to carry your bombshell bride over the threshold… and throw out your still-fragile back.

 If this sounds a little farfetched, just try to think up a scenario where you’d be lifting something and your back wouldn’t be involved at all.
 It’s kind of tricky.
 It hardly ever happens.
-Hell, you can’t even stand up and do a bicep curl without relying on your back for stability.
+Hell, you can’t even stand up and do a biceps curl without relying on your back for stability.
 And forget sweeping!